yuqing0304/DLM_exp/README.md

 ## Explanations for parameters
-speaker_hidden_size/listener_hidden_size: Size of the hidden layers in the speaker/listener networks. meaning_embedding_dim/listener_embedding_size: Embedding size in the speaker/listener networks.
+speaker_hidden_size/listener_hidden_size: Size of the hidden layers in the speaker/listener networks.

+meaning_embedding_dim/listener_embedding_size: Embedding size in the speaker/listener networks.

-word_dropout_p: The dropout rate for the input, interpreted as noise.
+word_dropout_p: Word dropout rate for the input, interpreted as noise.

 ## Citation
 If you find this study useful in your research, please cite this paper: